k-nuth/node-exe/README.md

 Our goal is to become a reliable implementation for use in mining and the one with the best APIs, so we need to:

-- Implement the Bitcoin Cash Node and Bitcoin Unlimited testing batteries, to ensure compatibility with them.
+- Implement the Bitcoin Cash Node testing batteries, to ensure compatibility with them.

-- Remove the limitation of 25 chained transactions.

 - Implement a high performance SLP full indexer within the node.